-We are proposing to revise the references (in sections 8.4.2, 8.4.4, 8.4.5, 8.4.6.1, and 17.5 and the footnote to Figure 12A-3) to ASTM D6784, Standard Test Method for Elemental, Oxidized, Particle-Bound and Total Mercury in Flue Gas Generated from Coal-Fired Stationary Sources (Ontario Hydro Method), to update them from the 2002 version to the latest version, which was authorized in 2016.
+We are revising the references (in sections 8.4.2, 8.4.4, 8.4.5, 8.4.6.1, and 17.5 and the footnote to Figure 12A-3) to ASTM D6784, Standard Test Method for Elemental, Oxidized, Particle-Bound and Total Mercury in Flue Gas Generated from Coal-Fired Stationary Sources (Ontario Hydro Method), to update them from the 2002 version to the latest version, which was authorized in 2016.

-The capabilities of mercury CEMS have been improving since initially being deployed to support regulations over a decade ago.
-Therefore, we are proposing to revise section 13.3 to modify the alternative relative accuracy criterion such that: (1) It would apply only at mercury concentrations less than 2.5 $\mu$ g/scm and (2) the difference between the average reference method and CEMS values added to the confidence coefficient would now be 0.5 μg/scm.
+The capabilities of mercury CEMS have improved since initial deployment to support regulations over a decade ago.
+Therefore, we are revising section 13.3 to modify the alternative relative accuracy criterion such that: (1) it applies only at mercury concentrations less than 2.5 μg/scm and (2) the difference between the average reference method and CEMS values added to the confidence coefficient is now 0.5 μg/scm.
 This revised criterion is consistent with revisions that we made to the mercury monitoring requirements in 40 CFR 63, subpart UUUUU (81 FR 20172, April 6, 2016).